greenonline/Z80_Playground/README.md

  - Moving switches higher (like GOL) gives more room for RAM traces?
  - Move R8C1C2R15 closer together?
  - Drill 4 holes - DONE!
-   - The holes should really be in the same place on all boards, to provide consistant mounting points
+   - The holes should really be in the same place on all boards, to provide consistent mounting points
-   - Use a "group" and copy beteen boards for consistency
+   - Use a "group" and copy between boards for consistency
  - Outline of PCB - DONE?
  - Add a note about forward and reversed bus connectors
  - RCBUS only has 39 pin connector!!!
 Doesn't matter though as the schematic and PCB layout is only "for show" – use the RCBUS80 board just partial pins instead.